codinkev/con-gen/README.md

 =======

-(Android app) -- Generate contacts using data available on your phone
+(Android app) -- Generate contacts using data available on your phone Common term - noncon or noncontact - means a number which is not a contact on phone but has data on phone (such as text/call)

 GENERAL OVERVIEW - accesses several content providers on phone (ContactsContract, CallLog, sms/inbox for text messages) and then places this info in my own sqlite database